Track Record: Tracing the Routes of the Historic E&N Railway

 Walking the E&N Railway

 They say that if you put your ear to the railway track, you’ll hear the sounds of the trains: the whistles, the hissing of the locomotives, and the clickety clack of the rail cars, past and present.
-My buddy Gar and I were walking along the E&N (Esquimalt and Nanaimo) railway track, on a long iron trestle that spans the Niagara Creek Canyon, just north of Victoria.
+My buddy Gar and I were walking along the E&N railway (Esquimalt and Nanaimo) track, on a long iron trestle that spans the Niagara Creek Canyon, just north of Victoria.
 I didn’t hear any trains coming, as the last train had passed over these rails in early 2011.
 The rail line was abandoned, and the grasses and blackberries have taken over.
 I kept looking over my shoulder, just out of caution, as the trestle we were on had no walking platform, no guard rails, and no place to escape if a train should come through.

 The Niagara trestle

-The trestle we were on, a cantilever suspension bridge, has an interesting history.
+The E&N Railway trestle we were on, a cantilever suspension bridge, has an interesting history.
 It was built in 1883 in England and shipped to Canada, where it was initially used as a crossing on the Fraser River.
 Later, in 1910, it was moved to Vancouver Island and reassembled in its current location.
 Today, it is still a majestic sight, but it sits silent, gently rusting in the spring rains as it waits for whatever is in store for this railway line.

-Check out more beautiful bridges across Canada.
+Check out more beautiful bridges in Canada.

 Founding the E&N Railway